-Unless the underlying cause of these symptoms is found, this is a question that cannot be answered.
+Unless the underlying cause of these symptoms is identified, this is a question that cannot be answered.
 Many conditions that cause similar signs can indeed cause death if left untreated.
-At a bare minimum if supportive treatment is not initiated then a decrease in food and water consumption can result in dehydration, collapse and death.
+At a bare minimum, if supportive treatment is not initiated, a decrease in food and water consumption can result in dehydration, collapse, and death.
+The good news is that we have very good success at being able to save most bunnies that present with this condition.